lauraC4MP0/calculator/README.md

 # calculator
-an example of a calculator done with basic python knowledge
+a simple calculator made with basic knowledge of Python and graphical interfaces